Results of the 1981 New South Wales Legislative Council election

 This is a list of results for the Legislative Council at the 1981 New South Wales state election.

+The Call to Australia (subsequently Christian Democratic Party) would win its first seat in the Legislative Council.
+The party would win a seat at every election until 2019.

 Results

 Continuing members

 The following MLCs were not up for re-election this year.